evmcnb/quartz-v3/content/Delirium.md

 - Daily tasks of living - wash, dress
 - Shopping?

-## Diagnostic Tests
+## Investigations

+- **Observations**: full set of obs, ECG, urine dip, glucose
-- **Clinical Assessment**: Confusion Assessment Method (CAM) for diagnosis.
+- **Cognitive Assessment**:
-- **Laboratory Tests**: Blood and urine tests to identify underlying causes.
+	- 4AT - Alertness, Cognition, Attention, Acute changes or fluctuating course
+	- MoCA -

+- **Blood Tests**: FBC, U&Es, TFTs, LFTs, HbA1C, Coag screen, Bone profile, Folate & B12, vitamin D
-- **Imaging**: May be done to rule out structural brain abnormalities.
+- **Imaging**: CXR for pneumonia, CT head to rule out bleeds, bladder USS

 ## Management

 - **Address Underlying Cause**: Treat the root medical condition or discontinue offending medications.
 - **Environmental Support**: Maintain a quiet, well-lit environment to reduce confusion.
-- **Medication Management**: Use antipsychotics cautiously for severe agitation.
+- **Challenging Behaviour**: Frustration is natural if you cannot effectively communicate needs.
+Medication is an option as a last resort after communication tactics have failed.
+- **Communication**: Always try to *redirect* patients rather than decieve etc.

 ## Complications/Red Flags

+- **Longer stay in hosptial**: more hosptial aquired complications
-- **Increased Morbidity and Mortality**: Delirium is often a sign of severe illness.
+- **Increased Morbidity and Mortality**: Delirium is often a sign of severe illness and have a 2x mortality risk than a normal patient
 - **Risk of Falls and Injuries**: Altered mental status poses safety risks.
 - **Potential for Long-Term Cognitive Impairment**: Especially in older adults, delirium can contribute to persistent cognitive decline.